We’ve been discussing a few reasons why each member should seriously consider being a part of a LifeStage Class each Sunday. So far we’ve looked at …

-In the traditional Sunday School set up of the past, each particular class had their own teacher.
-But, if you’ve been a part of a LifeStage Class over the last year or so, you’ve noticed that there is no longer an “assigned teacher” for each class.
+In the traditional Sunday School setup of the past, each particular class had its own teacher.
+But, if you’ve been a part of a LifeStage Class over the last year or so, you’ve noticed that there is no one “assigned teacher” for each class.
 Instead, multiple teachers are moving from class to class teaching on a variety of subjects and themes.

-Here are a few simple reasons for this change –
+There are a few simple reasons for this.

 Each of us is unique in the way we learn and process truth.
 This is why you can hear the same idea numerous times from one individual, but it begins to make sense when you hear someone else explain it.
 This is the beauty of multiple teachers.
 Through a variety of teachers, all with differing personalities, backgrounds, and experiences, each member has the opportunity to benefit from a great diversity of teaching gifts.